-Lease rental expense for all operating leases, excluding per diem leases, was \$627 million, \$590 million, \$530 million and \$82 million for the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), respectively.
+Lease rental expense for all operating leases, excluding per diem leases, was \$591 million, \$627 million and \$590 million for the years ended December 31, 2013, 2012 and 2011, respectively.
 When rental payments are not made on a straight-line basis, the Company recognizes rental expense on a straight-line basis over the lease term.
 Contingent rentals and sublease rentals were not significant.